Stair Edit

 ' Auto (not checked) ' lets you can change the spacing.
 The " Edge distance " that is entered above will apply to the left edge of the angle.

-Gage: The distance (measured vertically in the primary dimension " Units " or other units ) from the heel of the horizontal leg of the angle that supports the tread to either hole in the vertical leg of the angle, which bolts to the stringer.
+Gage: The distance ( vertical ) from the heel of the horizontal leg of the angle that supports the tread to either hole in the vertical leg of the angle, which bolts to the stringer.
 This dimension is the same for each of the two holes and is always a vertical dimension.
 The " Gage " applies when " Add bolts to tread support " is checked.

 The tread that is supported by the angle is not shown in this example of the inside of a stair stringer.